+Credits: 0.5

-Credits: 0.5 Term: 1 (not offered in AY17) Counts for 30 hr. requirement: N Director: Dr. Alison Bertuch
+Term: 1 (Not offered in AY18)

 Ethics-Year 2 is the second of 4 modules on responsible conduct of research.
 The course will discuss research misconduct, including College and federal policies and procedures.
 It will also review safe practices in the laboratory and the ethics of experiments with animals.
 This will be followed by small group discussion covering cases studies of scientific misconduct and animal research.
 A discussion will also be held for second-year students and their mentors on matching goals and expectations of the mentor and student, developing communication channels and using the thesis advisory committee as a resource.